 - Set a specific date when you can take all this preparation work and put it into a plan.

-This time of year may have you already creating plans, goals and resolutions.
-Or, it may be a time to soak in a bit more of the energy that will propel and sustain you once you burst forth into the world again with your goals and plans to pursue your dreams.
-Either way, just remember YOU ARE AMAZING!
-Happy New Year and wishes for a decade of a life you love.
+This time of year may have you already creating plans, goals, and resolutions.
+Or, it may be a time to soak in a bit more energy that will propel and sustain you once you burst forth into the world again with your goals and plans to pursue your dreams.
+Either way, remember, YOU ARE AMAZING!
+So, happy New Year and wishes for a decade of a life you love.

 Want to read more?
 If you’re feeling the New Year’s energy, check out: